wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 {lang="python",linenos=off}
 	url(r'^restricted/', views.restricted, name='restricted'),

 We'll also need to handle the scenario where a user attempts to access the `restricted()` view, but is not logged in.
 What do we do with the user?
-The simplest approach is to redirect his or her Web browser.
+The simplest approach is to redirect them to a page they can access, e.g. the registration page.
 Django allows us to specify this in our project's `settings.py` module, located in the project configuration directory.
 In `settings.py`, define the variable `LOGIN_URL` with the URL you'd like to redirect users to that aren't logged in, i.e. the login page located at `/rango/login/`:

 {lang="python",linenos=off}
 	LOGIN_URL = '/rango/login/'